نوع مقاله : مقاله علمی پژوهشی

 Results and discussion

-The result of the application of grounded theory in this study was a conceptual model that showed the increasing cost of required inputs and lack of timely access, financial problems of producers, lack of economic efficiency of production in the agricultural sector, lack of cooperative culture and conflict of interests, lack of sufficient experience and expertise of some producers and the weakness of marketing and sales of agricultural products for production cooperatives have caused the stagnation of the studied cooperatives (causal conditions).
+The result of the application of grounded theory in this study was a conceptual model that showed the increasing cost of required inputs and lack of timely access, financial problems of producers, lack of economic efficiency of production in the agricultural sector, lack of cooperative culture and conflict of interests, lack of sufficient experience and expertise of some producers and the weakness of marketing and sales of agricultural products for production cooperatives had caused the stagnation of the studied cooperatives (causal conditions).
 The lack of infrastructure for the maintenance and processing of agricultural products, natural hazards and the difficulty of providing the equipment and facilities needed by production units as contextual conditions and the difficult conditions of obtaining credits and bank facilities, the difficulty of exporting agricultural products for production cooperatives, the ineffectiveness of programs The training of the cooperative administration and the existence of brokerage and mediation in the agricultural sector were raised as intervening conditions.
 As evident from the actions and reactions observed, there are significant consequences for the stagnant cooperatives being studied.
-The results of the interviews indicate that these consequences include: changes in the use of production units, increased indebtedness to banks and bankruptcy, perception of the cooperative as useless, reduction in production of certain agricultural products in the province, rise in brokering and mediation practices, higher unemployment rates in the province.
+The results of the interviews indicate that these consequences include changes in the use of production units, increased indebtedness to banks and bankruptcy, perception of the cooperative as useless, reduction in the production of certain agricultural products in the province, rise in brokering and mediation practices, higher unemployment rates in the province.

 Conclusion